When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 Kombucha is fermented using a mass of live cultures called SCOBY (Symbiotic Culture of Bacteria and Yeast), and that same mushy gob can be turned into leather.

-That cup of zero waste coffee can go a little further with S.Cafe®.
+That cup of coffee can go a little further with S.Cafe®.

 The process involves turning used coffee grounds into sustainable yarn that dries quickly and provides natural UV protection.